-- One or both partners trying to have control through anger, blame, and criticism.
+- One or both of you try to control through anger, blame and criticism.

-- One or both partners trying to have control through caretaking, such as giving themselves up and taking responsibility for the other person's feelings.
+- One or both of you try to control through caretaking, such as giving yourselves up and taking responsibility for your spouse's feelings.

-- One of both partners withdrawing and resisting being controlled by the other partner.
+- One of both of you withdraw and resist being controlled by the other.

 - Neither of you take emotional responsibility for your own feelings.
 You both abandon yourselves and ignore each other's feelings and make your spouse responsible for your feelings.